baihuqian/baihuqian.github.io/_posts/leetcode/2018-06-21-palindrome-partitioning-ii.md

 ```

 # Solution
-Use Dynamic Programming to store the minimum cuts needed up to an index.
-Evaluate strings centered at each index to minimize number of passes needed for palindromes.
+Use Dynamic Programming to store the minimum cuts needed up to an index, i.e. `dp[i]` is the mininum number of cuts for `s[:i+1]`.
+From each index, evaluate palimdrones centered at it (for odd-length palimdrones) or between it and its right neighbor (for even length palimdrones)  to minimize number of passes needed for palindromes.
+Do not forget to evaluate a single-character palimdrone for odd-length ones.

 ```python
 class Solution(object):